lamtrinh259/Food_product_review_sentiment_analysis/README.md

 - reviews_train.tsv : training dataset
 - reviews_val.tsv: validation dataset
 - reviews_test.tsv: test dataset
-- stopwords.txt: the list of stop words
+- stopwords.txt: the list of stop words that I used

 For further development or experimentation, one can:
 - Use a bigram model where a pair of words is a distinct key in the dictionary.